Stresses and fluid flow in lamina cribrosa through anisotropic poroelasticty: Influence of lamina cribrosa structure

 for the continuity equation, and

 for the momentum balance equations in the radial direction and vertical direction, respectively. \paragraph{Boundary conditions} The boundary conditions required are reported in Figure \ref{fig:bc}.
 The retrobulbar ($\Sigma_{rb}$) and intraocular ($\Sigma_{io}$) edges of the lamina cribrosa are loaded by the trans corneal pressure difference, IOP (above - $p_{IOP}$), and the RLT (below - $p_{RLT}$) pressures.
-To explore the effects of pathological conditions, the intraocular pressure is assumed to vary in a range of values from 5 mmHg to 30 mmHg (physiological values around 12 to 15 mmHg).
-The RLT pressure is fixed at 7 mmHg (physiological baseline value).
+To explore the effects of pathological conditions, the intraocular pressure is assumed to vary in a range of values from 5 mmHg to 30 mmHg (physiological values around 12 to 15 mmHg) \cite{guidoboni2014,Yan1998,Okonkwo2026,Girkin2024,Shen2025,Jonas2013}.\\ The RLT pressure is fixed at 7 mmHg (physiological baseline value).
 This loading condition is uploaded in the model by applying tractions at the intraocular and retrobulbar edges, namely $\boldsymbol{\sigma}\boldsymbol{n}=-p_{IOP}\boldsymbol{n}$ at the intraocular side and $\boldsymbol{\sigma}\boldsymbol{n}=-p_{RLT}\boldsymbol{n}$ at the retrobulbar side.
-From the hydraulic point of view, the intraocular and retrobulbar boundaries of the LC are impermeable, hence it is assumed there that the flux be null, $\boldsymbol{q}\cdot \boldsymbol{n}=0$.\\ The outer surface of the cylindrical LC ($\Sigma_e$) -- separating the LC from the peripapillary sclera -- enforces continuity of the displacements between the sclera and the LC.
-Null vertical displacement is thus the physiological condition, while the radial displacements depend on the stiffness of the sclera.
+From the hydraulic point of view, the intraocular and retrobulbar boundaries of the LC are impermeable, hence it is assumed there that the flux be null, $\boldsymbol{q}\cdot \boldsymbol{n}=0$. \\ The outer surface of the cylindrical LC ($\Sigma_e$) -- separating the LC from the peripapillary sclera -- enforces continuity of the displacements between the sclera and the LC.
+Null vertical displacement of the middle surface $w=0$ is imposed in order to prevent rigid vertical translation of the reduced plate section at the outer edge, while still allowing for through-thickness deformations at the LC-sclera interface, whereas the radial displacements depend on the stiffness of the sclera.
 To account for these stresses exchanged in the radial direction, we assume $\sigma_{rr}=-k_{rr,e}u(R)$, with $u(R)$ being the radial displacement on the lateral surface of the LC, while $k_{rr,e}=E_s/h$ is defined as the ratio between the sclera Young's Modulus in the radial direction and its height.
+It is worth noting that $k_{rr,e}$ represents a physically motivated simplified estimation of the elastic radial interaction between the LC and the surrounding peripapillary sclera.
 As far as the hydraulic boundary conditions are concerned, on this surface, the pressure must balance that of the arteriolar vessels that meet the LC, so $p(R)=p_a=30 $ mmHg.